 When Are My Vacations?

 Every volunteer at every school gets 2 weeks of vacation time spread throughout your time abroad.
-It usually works out to be a solid week off of school, and a few 3 or 4 day long vacations.
+It usually works out to be a solid week off or so of school, and a few 3 or 4 day long vacations.
 You can also vacation when you aren’t teaching, so weekends are free game.

 Where Can I Go?